ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 └── ...
 ````

-Inside the file, paste the JavaScript code from the CKEditor&nbsp;5 Builder.
+Inside the file, paste the JavaScript code from CKEditor&nbsp;5 Builder.
 The code will differ depending on your chosen preset and features.
 But it should look similar to this:

 ```js
 import {